2014 Jadavpur University protests: 17 September

 The Kolkata Police arrived at the scene around 8 pm.
-Some senior officials from the police department tried to negotiate with the students but could not come to a settlement.
-At around 2 am on 17 September, the lights at the entrance to the Administrative Building were suddenly turned off.
-This was followed by police assault on students, lifting the gherao and thereby completing the rescue operation.
-The police beat up several students, and arrested 36.
+Senior officials from the police department tried to negotiate with the students but could not come to a settlement.
+At around 2 am on 17 September, the lights at the entrance to the administrative building were suddenly turned off.
+It was followed by police assault on students, lifting the gherao and as a result completing the rescue operation.
+The police beat up several students and arrested 36.
 Some students were injured, and needed to be hospitalized.

 Students say that the police force was aided by several civil-dressed outsiders (cadres of Trinamool Congress, according to students).
-The gherao was dismantled, and the Vice Chancellor was escorted off the campus by the police.
-This was immediately followed by a road block by the students in front of the Jadavpur police station.
-Students allege that female students were manhandled by the police force.
+The gherao was dismantled and the vice chancellor was escorted off the campus by the police.
+It was immediately followed by a road block by the students in front of the Jadavpur police station.
+Students have alleged that female students were manhandled by the police force.